codykingham/Mahir/README.md

 Add new terms by running the "add" module within Mahir.
 You will need the file path to a csv file containing the terms, with a comma separated delimiter.

+## Progress Notes

+### 3 May 2017
+When scoring a new set of terms for the first time, it would probably be best to simply have two options: score 0 or 3.
+I have encountered some issues with freely scoring 0-3, such as an unnaturally large number of score 1 or 2 cards, which results in deck sizes over the minimum.
+This is an issue with the scorer module that I will fix in the near future.

+Otherwise, I am using Mahir now with 3 languages: Hebrew, Greek, and Dutch.
+It is working well for vocabulary acquisition.
+However, I do notice that it requires the user to think carefully about the scoring process.
+If a term goes into the score 3 set too early, it likely won't be seen for weeks in a big set.

+One idea to solve this problem: introduce a new quota for new score 3 terms.
+It will only pull from 50% (or so) from the new score 3 over the rest of the cycle.
+Those terms will be selected at random.
+This way, new score 3 terms will still be encountered, but without clogging up too much the term pipeline.
+I will have to see how this goes in practice.

 *This program has been built and tested on Mac OS 10.12.3 with Python 3.6.
 It has not yet been tested on other systems.
 I am sure some of the display features may be quirky in other terminals.
 Please let me know where you see room for improvement.*